canonical/fetch-service/docs/reference/git_smart_query.rst

 Acceptance criteria
 -------------------

-To be approved, the artefacts examined by this inspector must meet the following criteria:
+To be approved, the artifacts examined by this inspector must meet the following criteria:

 * The response sent by the server has plain text content with Content-Type